noErrdev/python-chatops-incident-mplatform/docs/content/concepts.md

 ### Statuses and their colors

-Unlike of Alertmanager alerts, IMPulse Incidents may have 4 statuses: **firing**, **resolved**, **unknown**, **closed**.
+Unlike Alertmanager alerts, IMPulse Incidents can have four statuses: **firing**, **resolved**, **unknown**, **closed**.

 #### firing and resolved

 <img src="../media/slack_firing.excalidraw.svg" alt="" width="400"/> <img src="../media/slack_resolved.excalidraw.svg" alt="" width="400"/>

-Incident changes status to **firing** and **resolved** based on Alertmanager's alerts statuses are sent to IMPulse.
+Incident status changes to **firing** and **resolved** based on Alertmanager's alert statuses received by IMPulse.

 #### unknown

 <p align="center"><img src="../media/slack_unknown.excalidraw.svg" alt="" width="400"/></p>

-IMPulse has additional status to determine incident status actuality.
+IMPulse introduces an additional status called **unknown** to indicate that the current status of the incident may be outdated.

-Alertmanager has `repeat_interval` and `group_interval` values which force Alertmanager to send actual alert status even if it didn't change.
+Alertmanager uses `repeat_interval` and `group_interval`to periodically resend the current alert status, even if it hasn't changed.

-IMPulse has [`incident.timeouts.firing`](config_file.md) option during which the incident status should be updated by Alertamanger.
+IMPulse has a setting [`incident.timeouts.firing`](config_file.md) which defines how long it should wait for an update from Alertmanager.
 For this you should set Alertmanager's `repeat_interval` + `group_interval` a little bit more than [`incident.timeouts.firing`](config_file.md).

-If Incident status isn't updated during `incident.timeouts.firing` it switches to non-actual status named **unknown**.
+If an Incident status isn't updated within `incident.timeouts.firing` it switches to non-actual status named **unknown**.

-The appearence of **unknown** Incident is caused by one of this reasons:
+Possible causes of **unknown** status:

-- IMPulse didn't receive actual status from Alertmanager.
-Maybe IMPulse was down, Alertmanager was down or there are some network problems
+- IMPulse did not receive an updated alert status (e.g., IMPulse or Alertmanager was down, or there were network issues)
-- `repeat_interval`+`group_interval` is less than IMPulse's `incident.timeouts.firing`
+- `repeat_interval` + `group_interval` exceeds IMPulse's `incident.timeouts.firing`

-When Incident becomes **unknown** IMPulse sends warning message to `application.admin_users`.
+When an incident becomes **unknown** , IMPulse sends a warning message to `application.admin_users`.

 #### closed

 <p align="center"><img src="../media/slack_closed.excalidraw.svg" alt="" width="400"/></p>

-It is an Incident which hasn't already been tracked by IMPulse.
+The **closed** status means the incident is no longer being tracked by IMPulse.

-There are two ways how the Incident can be closed:
+There are two ways an Incident can be closed:
-- **resolved** Incident stays in this status for `incident.timeouts.resolved` time
+- a **resolved** incident remains in that status for the duration of`incident.timeouts.resolved`
-- **unknown** Incidents stays in this status for `incident.timeouts.unknown` time
+- an **unknown** incident remains in that status for the duration of `incident.timeouts.unknown`

 ### Lifecycle

-IMPulse creates an Incident with **firing** status and is tracking it till the Incident status will become **closed**.
+IMPulse creates an Incident with  the **firing** status and tracks it until its status becomes **closed**.

-Here you can see the whole lifecycle of an Incident:
+Here is a visualization of the full incident lifecycle:

 ![None](media/incident_behavior.excalidraw.svg)

-Or individually for all statuses:
+Or individually by status:

 ![None](media/incident_firing.excalidraw.svg)